Lucien-XIAO/Lucien-XIAO.github.io/_pages/about.md

 - electives to be chosen

-Previously, I completed a double Bachelor's degree in Mathematics and Physics at  [Sorbonne University](https://www.sorbonne-universite.fr/).
+Previously, I completed a double Bachelor's degree in Mathematics and Physics at  [SU](https://www.sorbonne-universite.fr/).

 My academic interests lie broadly in optimal transport, optimization, probabilty theory, stochastic analysis and their applications in statistical physics.